My 20 Years in the Wellness Industry

 After graduating from nutrition school, I could have been described as a “nutrition neurotic”.
 I thought everything was going to kill me - gluten, dairy, chocolate, caffeine, everything!
 I thought about every single thing I put into my mouth.
 It was exhausting.
 And soul-crushing.
 I didn’t feel like I could be myself anymore because of this need to be “perfect”.

 Thankfully, I discovered a workshop about the psychology of eating.
 I signed up right away and, in that short weekend, the direction of my life changed.
 I found out that there was so much more to health and wellness than just what you put in your mouth and how much you move your body.
 I learned that dynamic eating psychology is for everyone who eats.
 It felt revolutionary!
 I took away strategies that made me understand that how I ate food and who I was as bringing to the plate had a huge impact on my health and metabolism.

 It made me relax.
 It made me realize that if I had a plate of french fries or skipped a workout I wasn’t a failure or a fraud.
 I no longer had to approach health with an all-or-nothing mentality.

 There’s a much bigger picture to your health and wellness than just moving and what you eat.
-How you live your life, where you’ve been and where you’re going really has an impact on how you metabolize food - how your body can best burn calories and really feel vibrant and work optimally.
+How you live your life, where you’ve been and where you’re going has an impact on how you metabolize food and helps your body run efficiently to feel vibrant.

 I love this work.
 It has allowed me to shift both personally and professionally.
 This new approach to food, body and self took the pressure off and relieved the stress of feeling like I needed to control my eating.
 I want this for you too.

-Mind Body Nutrition strategies provide the missing ingredients that we as a team pull together to help you make peace with food and your body to feel and BE your best.
+Mind Body Nutrition strategies provide the missing ingredients that we as a team explore together to help you make peace with food and your body to feel and BE your best.